-Coverage by CBS News, featuring HSPH’s David Ludwig
+Coverage from The New York Times, featuring HSPH’s David Ludwig

 Coverage from NPR, featuring HSPH’s David Ludwig

 Coverage from NPR, featuring HSPH’s David Eisenberg